AlexFr062/samples/Networking/UDP/sv_client/readme.md

 ### Implementation

 Internally, `udp_socket` creates `udp_socket_impl` instance, which has platform-specific implementations.
-In Windows it is implemented using Winsock linrary, in Linux - using Linux sockets.
+In Windows it is implemented using Winsock library, in Linux - using Linux sockets.

 ### UDP client project